aemtenan/skiresort/README.md

 # Ski Resort Booking System API
 In this project, we implement the API for the booking system of a Ski Resort chain.

+## Introduction
-Functional Requirements:
+### Functional Requirements:
 * An admin can add a new ski resort to the system
 * An admin can retrieve/update/delete the information of the ski resort
 * An admin can add/update/retrieve/delete accommodation information for a  ski resort